pa11y/pa11y.github.io/contributing/communications.md

   - Be direct.
 Avoid metaphor, simile, and slang.
 - Be informative
   - Consider your audience.
 General information may not look the same as information aimed at a technical audience.
-  - Be as precise as you can usefully be - consider linking to high quality external resources where relevant.
+  - Be as precise as you can usefully be - consider linking to high-quality external resources where relevant.

 ## GitHub